OrderlyMeds logo

 Where the transparency runs out

 This is the part to read slowly.
 OrderlyMeds does not publicly name its compounding pharmacy, and we have no accreditation detail on file for whoever fills its prescriptions.
 For a compounded-medication program, that is the single most important fact a buyer would want, and its absence is the clearest mark against this provider.
 We also could not confirm which states OrderlyMeds serves; it does not disclose its coverage map, so you will need to verify availability for your own state during signup rather than assuming it operates where you live.
-To its credit, we found no FDA warning letters on file against OrderlyMeds, so there is no specific safety flag on record.
+OrderlyMeds has an FDA warning letter on file, which we set out in the regulatory notice below.
 But 'no red flag' is not the same as 'verified oversight,' and the documentation simply is not there to fully vet who is behind the medicine.

 Who should choose OrderlyMeds, and who should skip it